Ramik Wilson

-Ramik Wilson (born August 19, 1992) is a former American football linebacker.
-He played college football at Georgia.
+Ramik Wilson (born August 19, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-Early years
+Early life

 Wilson attended Jefferson High School in Tampa, Florida, where he played football and ran track.
 In football, he played linebacker, tight end and punter.
 As a junior, he recorded 92 tackles, nine sacks and two interceptions.
 As a senior, he recorded 90 tackles, 18 sacks and six forced fumbles on defense, and also caught 19 passes for 258 yards and five touchdowns on offense.
 In track & field, Wilson competed as a sprinter, running the 200-meter dash, and as a shot putter and discus thrower.
 In addition, he also bench-pressed 350 pounds and squatted 470 pounds.

 Regarded as a four-star recruit by Rivals.com, Wilson was ranked as the No. 229 player in the country, No. 58 player in Florida and No. 12 linebacker.
 According to Scout.com, he was rated a three-star recruit, and was ranked as the No. 27 outside linebacker in the country.
 He committed to play college football at the University of Georgia in January 2011.

 College career

 Wilson was a backup his first two seasons at Georgia.
 He appeared in 18 games, recording 10 tackles.
 As a junior in 2013, Wilson was a first year starter, starting 12 of 13 games.
-He finished the season with a SEC-leading 133 tackles and also had four sacks.
+He finished the season with a Southeastern Conference (SEC)-leading 133 tackles and also had four sacks.
 He was named a first-team All-SEC selection for his play.

 Professional career

 Kansas City Chiefs

-The Kansas City Chiefs selected Wilson in the fourth round (118th overall) of the 2015 NFL Draft.
+The Kansas City Chiefs selected Wilson in the fourth round (118th overall) of the 2015 NFL draft.
 He was the 12th linebacker selected in 2015.

-On May 11, 2015, the Kansas City Chiefs signed Wilson to a four-year, $2.80 million contract.
+On May 11, 2015, the Chiefs signed him to a four-year, $2.80 million contract.

 Ramik recovered a fumble for his first NFL touchdown against the Chicago Bears on October 11, 2015.

 On September 4, 2016, he was waived by the Chiefs.
 The next day, he was signed to the Chiefs practice squad.
 He was promoted to the active roster on October 18, 2016.